fbpx

 Laka Lono Rum Club

 So, you went on vacation to Nebraska, not the tropics.
 I respect that decision.
-After all, the College World Series is a total blast and watching it live really makes you feel like a part of history.
-But, that doesn’t change the fact you’d love to be sipping a pina colada with your feet in the sand.
+After all, the College World Series is a total blast, and watching it live really makes you feel like a part of history.
+But that doesn’t change the fact you’d love to be sipping a pina colada with your feet in the sand.
 Am I right?
 Well, if you want the best of Omaha and a beachy getaway, stop by Laka Lono Rum Club!

 It’s a vibrant tiki bar destination with tropical cocktails and island treats.
 Unlike other tiki bars, this one isn’t at all tacky!
 (Well, maybe a little.)
-The atmosphere is bold and fun with a modern twist on the classic tiki experience.
+The atmosphere is bold and fun, with a modern twist on the classic tiki experience.

 Prairie Flower Casino

 Eat, drink, and gamble at the Ponca Tribe’s Prairie Flower Casino!
-If you don’t want the fun to stop after the baseball games, drive a few minutes north to Carter Lake, Iowa and spend the evening gambling and enjoying good company.
-Maybe you’ll even win enough cash to get your own suite for next year’s College World Series!
+If you don’t want the fun to stop after the ballgames, drive a few minutes north to Carter Lake, Iowa, where you can spend the evening gambling and enjoying good company.

 Omaha Annual Events

-There’s plenty to do while you’re in town for the College World Series, whether you want a relaxing evening or a once in a lifetime experience!
+There’s plenty to do while you’re in town for the College World Series, whether you want a relaxing evening or a once-in-a-lifetime experience!

 The College World Series is not the only thing to do in Omaha in June.
 Our city is full of exciting attractions, fun activities, unbeatable restaurants, and eclectic bars.
 Plan your stay using this list and take in all of what the Omaha Metro Area has to offer.
 We’re ready for you, baseball fans!